chan-y-park/loom/README.md

 ## How to run this program
 An easy way to run ```loom``` is downloading a standalone binary and executing it.

 ### Standalone

 #### Windows
 * Generating multiple spectral networks doesn't work on Windows.
+* Was not able to make it work yet.

 #### Linux
 * Download ```gui_loom``` from:
   * http://chan.physics.rutgers.edu/files/gui_loom.tar

 #### Max OS X
+* not built yet.

 ### Using Python
 1. First install the required version of Python & its libraries, as described below.